The Budget Diet

 Challenge yourself to stop one money wasting habit each month, and soon you’ll be saving nearly $400 a month!

 I’ve kept each challenge simple and “bite-sized”, and you’ve got a month to master it!
-There are so many ways to save money, but focus on just one money saving challenge at a time.
+There are so many ways to save money, but focus on just one money wasting habit at a time.

 Stop Paying Full Price for Groceries